-- The Reply to Reviewer Comments must be written in English. - All pages must be formatted to fit on 8-1/2 by 11 inch paper with margins not less than one inch on every side.
+- The Reply to Reviewer Comments must be submitted in Adobe PDF format. - The Reply to Reviewer Comments must be written in English. - All pages must be formatted to fit on 8-1/2 by 11-inch paper with margins not less than one inch on every side.
 Use Times New Roman typeface, a black font color, and a font size of 12 points or larger (except in figures and tables). - The Control Number must be prominently displayed on the upper right corner of the header of every page.
 Page numbers must be included in the footer of every page.